Ferris Bueller's Day Off: Plot

-Meanwhile, Rooney prowls the Bueller home for Ferris, becoming victim to several pratfalls and pursued by the family's pet Rottweiler.
-Jeanie skips class and returns home to confront Ferris, and discovers a dummy in his bed, while finding Rooney there.
-Mistaking him for a burglar, she knocks him unconscious and calls the police.
-Rooney regains consciousness and leaves the house upon discovering his car being towed.
-The police arrest Jeanie, believing she prank-called the police station.
+Meanwhile, Rooney prowls the Bueller home for Ferris, becoming victim to some pratfalls and pursued by the family's pet Rottweiler.
+When Jeanie skips class and returns home to confront Ferris, she discovers a dummy in his bed, and finds Rooney there.
+Mistaking him for a burglar, she knocks him unconscious by kicking him in the face and calls the police.
+Rooney regains consciousness and leaves the house upon noticing his car being towed.
+The police arrest Jeanie, believing she prank called the police station.
 While detained, she befriends a young delinquent who advises her to worry less about Ferris's exploits and more about her own life.

-Upon collecting the Ferrari and heading home, Ferris and Cameron discover that the car's mileage has significantly increased due to some mechanics joy-riding in it.
+Upon collecting the Ferrari and heading home, Ferris and Cameron discover that the car's mileage has significantly increased.
 Cameron enters semi-catatonic shock, later almost drowning in a pool before a worried Ferris helps him.
 At Cameron's house, Ferris jacks up the car and puts it in reverse gear to unsuccessfully attempt to rewind the odometer.
-Angry toward his domineering father, Cameron wrecks the car by launching it out the garage's rear window.
-Ferris offers to take the blame, but Cameron decides to tell the truth and stand up to his father.
-After walking Sloane home, Ferris remembers his parents will be returning home soon.
-He runs through the neighborhood and is nearly hit by Jeanie's car as Jeanie and Katie drive home.
-Katie fails to notice Ferris, though Jeanie does, and attempts to bolt home while the police catch her speeding.
+Angry toward his domineering father, Cameron kicks the car's bumper until the jacks collapse and it crashes backward through the garage wall, suffering severe damage.
+Ferris offers to take the blame, but Cameron declines and insists on standing up to his father.
+After walking Sloane home, Ferris runs through the neighborhood to return home before his family does.
+He is nearly hit by Jeanie's car as she and Katie drive home from the police station.
+Ferris escapes Katie's notice, but Jeanie spots him and tries to beat him home, only to be pulled over and given a speeding ticket.

-Ferris makes it home first, but Rooney confronts him before he can get back inside.
-Seeing the two of them through the window, Jeanie has a change of heart and allows Ferris to come inside, claiming that he was at the hospital for his illness.
+Ferris arrives home first, but Rooney confronts him before he can return indoors.
+Seeing both of them through the window, Jeanie has a change of heart and allows Ferris to come inside before their parents do, claiming that he was at the hospital for his illness.
 She also shows Rooney his wallet that had fallen from his pocket in the kitchen earlier, tosses it into a nearby puddle, and shuts the back door loud enough to wake up the Rottweiler, who attacks and chases Rooney away.
-Ferris rushes back to his bedroom to await his parents, who find him in bed and believe he has been home all day.
-Meanwhile, during the end credits, a humiliated, disheveled and injured Rooney reluctantly accepts a ride on a school bus filled with students who act derisively toward him.
+Upon seeing Ferris in bed, Katie and Tom believe he has been home all day.
+Meanwhile, a humiliated Rooney reluctantly accepts a ride on a school bus filled with students who act derisively toward him.

-In a post-credits scene, Ferris tells the audience that the movie is over and to go home.